Step 1: Verify Hardware Support

-Before planning an upgrade to a new version, we need to ensure that the switch supports the new firmware.
+Before upgrading to a new version, you should ensure that the switch supports the new firmware.

-To verify if the hardware is supported for the corresponding XOS version, refer the link below:
+To verify if your hardware is supported by a corresponding EXOS version, refer the link below:

 Which version of EXOS is supported on my hardware?